gitGNU/gnu_pyformex/HOWTO-dev.rst

 - Check in (creating the dist may modify some files) ::

-   svn ci -m "Creating release ..."
+   git commit -a -m "Creating release ..."

 - Set the revision number in stats/pyformex-release.fdb.
 Compute it from the latest and add the increment from the pyFormex version::